Augusto Boal, Founder of Theatre of the Oppressed

 Research Focus

-Embodying Resistance Through Narrative-Based Theatre and Devised Community-engaged Performance
+Embodying Resilience Through Narrative-Based Theatre and Devised Community-Engaged Performance

 Governing Questions